National frameworks to address hate crime in Belgium

 Hate crime victim support

-Belgium offers specialized support to victims of hate crimes.
-However, under Belgian law, victims of hate crimes do not have a particular status, rights or entitlements different from victims of other crimes.
-Only some categories of victims, such as victims of terrorism and juvenile victims, qualify for specialized treatment.
+Under Belgian law, victims of hate crimes do not have a particular status, rights, or entitlements different from victims of other crimes.
+Special status is only provided for some categories of victims, such as victims of terrorism and juvenile victims.

-Several civil society organizations (CSOs) assist and support victims of hate crime, including the Collective against Islamophobia in Belgium (CCIB), LGBTI organizations running "Rainbow Houses", and Jewish community associations.
-The Social-Psychological Center (Sozial-Psychologisches Zentrum) is a CSO providing support to victims of crime in the German-speaking part of the country.
-In general, the work of CSOs is not formally integrated into the overall system of assistance to hate crime victims, although some CSOs have partnered with the national equality body.
+Several civil society organizations (CSOs) assist and support victims of hate crime, including the Collective against Islamophobia in Belgium (CIIB), LGBTQIA+ organizations running "Rainbow Houses", and Jewish community associations.
+These organizations accompany victims of hate crime and encourage them to file a complaint and seek support.
+In general, the work of CSOs is not formally integrated into the overall system of assistance to hate crime victims, although some CSOs have partnered with Unia.
 CSOs do not have structural subsidies to hire people to sustain their services and often rely on the help of volunteers.

 Hate crime capacity building

 Police officers take part in training courses on hate crime.
-These training courses are intended to make police officers aware of possible unconscious biases that can have serious consequences for both the public they serve and their colleagues.
+These training courses are intended to make police officers aware of possible unconscious biases and the serious consequences such biases can have for both the public they serve and their colleagues.

-A training session on "Hate Crimes and Discrimination Specialized Training", which is open to all magistrates and judicial assistants of the public prosecutor's office and courts office, was organized in 2015 and in 2017.
-A new edition is currently in development.
-The training session aims to deepen participants' knowledge of hate speech and hate crimes.
+A specialized training session on hate crimes and discrimination was organized in 2015 and in 2017 and open to all magistrates and judicial assistants of the public prosecutor's office and courts office.
+A new edition of the training session is currently in development, and will aim to deepen participants' knowledge of hate speech and hate crimes.

 Belgian judicial trainees visit the Kazerne Dossin (Memorial, Museum and Documentation Centre on the Holocaust and Human Rights in Mechelen) together with judicial trainees from other EU Member States taking part in the AIAKOS programme (an exchange programme for judicial trainees in Europe).
 In Belgium, participation in the AIAKOS programme is obligatory for all judicial trainees.